 We Are More Than Big Trees

-We are almost a mile of groomed interpretive trail through the awe-inspiring redwoods.
+We are almost a mile of groomed interpretive trails through the awe-inspiring redwoods.
 Part of the trail (the Trail of Tall Tales) is devoted to the mythology of Paul Bunyan, America’s larger-than-life logger from the turn of the century.
-The trail, museum, gift shop, restaurant, and motel are all geared toward the family or group traveler.
+The trail, private collection, gift shop, restaurant, and motel are all geared toward the family or group traveler.
 Our trails are open and maintained year-round.
 Plus, we offer a shuttle to SkyTrail for those who cannot easily walk the trail.
-Our New Redwood Canopy Trail (Link to Redwood Canopy Trail) opening in Spring of 2020 is an exciting new feature.
+Our New Redwood Canopy Trail opening in Spring of 2020 is an exciting new feature.

-Year-round our 49 foot 2 inch tall Paul Bunyan and his 35 foot tall friend, Babe the Blue Ox, wave and welcome you to the trees of mystery.
-Additionally, we offer free admission to the End of The Trail Museum – one of the very best privately-held collections of its kind in the world.
-The museum is truly a labor of love and it is with a deep sense of privilege that we open it to the public without charge
+Year-round our 49 foot 2 inch tall Paul Bunyan and his 35 foot tall friend, Babe the Blue Ox, wave and welcome you to The Trees of Mystery.
+Additionally, we offer free admission to the Marylee Thompson Smith Collection, one of the very best privately-held collections of its kind in the world.
+The collection is truly a labor of love and it is with a deep sense of privilege that we open it to the public without charge

 A 75 Year Commitment

 For us it has been a three quarters of a century long love affair with the supernatural magic of the redwoods, the touring public, and seeing the wonder and amazement on the face of a five-year-old child hearing Paul Bunyan say “Hi there, friend!
 Welcome to the Trees of Mystery!”
 It has been our great pleasure to awe, entertain, and edify the traveling public for the past 75 years.